YannCebron/IntelliPikchr/README.md

 ## Features

-- Split editor with preview pane for `.pikchr` files, using [kroki.io](https://kroki.io) for rendering
+- Split editor with preview pane for `.pikchr` files, using [kroki.io](https://kroki.io) or self-hosted server for rendering
 - Adapt preview colors to IDE dark UI mode
+- Tune preview with custom CSS
+- See _Settings/Preferences \| Languages & Frameworks \| IntelliPikchr_ to customize

 ### Plans/Ideas